Newly Admitted Students

 Step 5: Complete Immunization Documentation

-New York State Law requires that all students must document their immunity to measles, mumps, and rubella.
-To do so, you must submit the Columbia University Measles, Mumps, and Rubella Form to the Columbia Health Immunization Compliance Office.
+New York State Law requires that all students must document their immunity to measles, mumps, and rubella and meningococcal meningitis.
+New students must provide documentation of these two immunization requirements before they will be allowed to register for classes.
+To do so, you must submit the Columbia University Measles, Mumps, and Rubella form to the Columbia Health Immunization Compliance Office.
+You must also complete the meningococcal meningitis certification process.

 Read more about immunization requirements.